 Prepare for an active day of sightseeing with your sweetheart by eating a hearty breakfast.
 My favorite way to start the day in St. Augustine is to savor a signature breakfast item from the bed and breakfast inn I’ve stayed at the night before.
 On our honeymoon, my husband and I took breakfast every morning on the shady courtyard of the Agustin Inn (29 Cuna St.).
 With the menu changing daily, we delighted in a different delectable each morning, from Belgian waffles to French toast.
-For a morning meal on the go, the Bunnery Bakery & Café (121 St. George St.) bakes breakfast goodies on site each morning and prepares favorites like pancakes and egg dishes.
-It’s a great send-off to your stroll down St. George Street past shops and historic stops like the 18th-century Peña-Peck House (143 St. George St.) and the St. Photios Greek Orthodox National Shrine (41 St. George St.).
+For a morning meal check out Mary's Harbor View Café on the bayfront.
+It’s a great send-off to your stroll in and around downtown.
+Don't miss St. George Street where you'll find shops and historic stops like the 18th-century Peña-Peck House (143 St. George St.) and the St. Photios Greek Orthodox National Shrine (41 St. George St.).